 You Won’t Find Me!

-Anyone who has ever left for vacation has spent time considering where in their homes to hide their valuables.
-Well, chances are that a thief has spent even more time pondering where valuables are likely to be hid.
-All things considered, a safety deposit box in a bank vault is still the best place to keep jewelry and other valuables, but there are some places around your home that make terrific hiding places for important items.
+Anyone who has ever left for vacation has spent time considering where in their homes to hide their small valuables.
+Not everything fits in a safe, and what if you don’t have one.
+All things considered, a safety deposit box in a bank vault is still the best place to keep jewelry and other valuables, but there are some places around your home that make terrific hiding places for important smaller items and cash.

 There are some places where experienced thieves are sure to look, such as inside top drawers, underneath any drawer, and behind wall art in the den or bedroom.
 We suggest you take care to avoid these obvious, or rather popular, caches.

 It’s a good idea to wrap items in plastic before stashing them.
-Most of our suggestions are for small objects that can be held in your hand.
+Most of our suggestions are for small objects that can be held in your hand or cash.
 Take time to look around your place for spaces where you can hide things unobtrusively.
-You want places that are easily overlooked and will not be disturbed accidentally by a house guest or neighborhood pet.
+You want places that are easily overlooked and will not be disturbed accidentally by a house guest, cleaning person or anyone else who may enter your home like a pet sitter.

 The following suggestions are less obvious places than the ones mentioned above, but remember that a determined thief with enough time will probably find what you have in your home.
 What you’re doing here is buying time, hoping that any burglar will be disturbed before getting to your good stuff.

-Look for easily accessible places, created with a minimum of fuss, which are also easily overlooked by the casual observer.
+Look for easily accessible places, which are also easily overlooked by the casual observer.
 Some good examples of these places are:

 - Bulk dry goods such as jars of rice and flour can hide small valuables and be kept out of the way on the back shelf.